jo3-l/blog/content/posts/probabilistic-programming.md

 In other words, we kill off the terms corresponding to the event $X = 0$, and then rescale to ensure that the probabilities still sum to 1[^3].
 The general case is analogous: compute $G - G|_{X=0}$ and then rescale accordingly.

-[^3]: It's also possible to not rescale intermediate gfs during compilation (allowing unnormalized measures.)
+[^3]: It's also possible to not rescale intermediate gfs during compilation (allowing unnormalized measures).
 The original paper takes this approach, and in a production implementation one would certainly want this optimization, but for simplicity I'll work only with normalized measures in this post.

 ```py
 def total_mass(e):